IsaacSchemm/Crowmask/README.md

 ﻿# Crowmask 🐦‍⬛🎭

-**Crowmask** is a combination ActivityPub server and Bluesky bot, written in C# and F#, that is designed to run on Azure Functions and Cosmos DB and mirrors a single [Weasyl](https://www.weasyl.com/) account.
-Crowmask is designed to be deployed to Azure Functions and Cosmos DB, rather than to a physical server or virtual machine.
+**Crowmask** is a combination ActivityPub server and Bluesky bot, written in C# and F#, that runs on Azure Functions and Cosmos DB and mirrors artwork (and optionally journal entries) from a [Weasyl](https://www.weasyl.com/) account.

-The Crowmask server implements ActivityPub server-to-server, and exposes a single user account (with the name, profile, and avatar of the Weasyl user who the configured API key belongs to).
+Crowmask implements ActivityPub (server-to-server), exposing a user account with the name, profile, and avatar of the attached Weasyl user (the user associated with the Weasyl API key configured in the app's settings).
 Mastodon and Pixelfed users can follow this account.

-Crowmask does not implement atproto; it connects to an external Bluesky account and creates and deletes posts as needed (all posts are backdated, and posts for edited submissions are deleted and re-created).
+Crowmask can also connect to a Bluesky account, creating and deleting artwork posts as needed (all posts are backdated, and posts for edited submissions are deleted and re-created).

 When a user likes, replies to, or shares/boosts one of this account's posts, or tags the Crowmask actor in a post, Crowmask will send a private `Note` to